procount/noobsconfig/README.md

 So to add/replace some custom files on your distro, you just need to create a tar ball with the correct name, optionally compress it using XZ, drop it into the distro folder and install the distro as usual - simples!
 Some helper scripts are provided to help create these tarballs (see the Helpers folder).

-(Filenames ending in `.txt` are processed according to the Advanced Customisation section described below.)
+(A filename with the appropriate basename ending in `.txt` is processed according to the Advanced Customisation section described below.)

 If you add any other distros, flavours or OS partition names, you need to name the custom files according to the filename format above and add the following line to the partition_setup.sh script for that distro:
         `if [ -e /mnt/customise.sh ]; then . /mnt/customise.sh; fi`